MURDER RUNS IN THE FAMILY

 Directed by John Lewinski.

-Tickets are $10 and tickets can be purchased in advance at Barn Owl Books or at the door.
+$10 Tickets can be purchased at the door or in advance at Barn Owl books.

 The family patriarch, Bernard Pallfeather, has died under mysterious circumstances,

 but who is to benefit from his death?
 His second wife and daughters of course,